 The key to a perfect blistered shishito pepper is to keep them moving in the pan over medium-high heat.
 If the heat is too low, they won’t blister or get those delicious brown spots, and if it’s too hot they’ll just burn.

-Green beans are another vegetable I love to blister – check out my quick sautéed green beans recipe if you’d like to try them.
+And if you’re intrigued by this cooking technique, green beans are another vegetable I love to blister – here’s my quick sautéed green beans recipe.

-These little guys are a quick and easy pre-dinner snack.
-Just be sure you’re not distracted while sautéing them – they cook quickly and need to stay moving in the pan.
+These little guys are a great appetizer and this is a simple recipe to make them.
+Just be sure you’re not distracted while sautéing – shishito peppers cook quickly and need to stay moving in the pan.

-This recipe assumes half a pound of shishitos, which is about 20 to 25 individual peppers.
+This recipe assumes you have half a pound of shishitos, which is about 20 to 25 whole peppers.

 Place the peppers in a colander and give them a quick rinse under the tap.
 Then pat them well to dry.
 Any water that remains on the skin will cause the hot oil to spatter.

-No need to cut them and be sure to leave the stems intact.
+Do not cut them, and be sure to leave the stems intact.
 You’ll use the stem to grab and hold them when nibbling!

 Heat a large, non-stick frying pan over medium high heat.
 My stovetop runs hot, so I set the knob on 6 out of 10.